An unconstrained optimization approach for finding real eigenvalues of even order symmetric tensors: Abstract

 \section{Abstract}

 Let $n$ be a positive integer and $m$ be a positive even integer.
 Let ${\mathcal A}$ be an $m^{th}$ order $n$-dimensional real weakly symmetric tensor and ${\mathcal B}$ be a real weakly symmetric positive definite tensor of the same size. $\lambda \in \R$ is called a ${\mathcal B}_r$-eigenvalue of ${\mathcal A}$ if ${\mathcal A} x^{m-1} = \lambda {\mathcal B} x^{m-1}$ for some $x \in \R^n \backslash \{0\}$.
 In this paper, we introduce two unconstrained optimization problems and obtain some variational characterizations for the minimum and maximum ${\mathcal B}_r$--eigenvalues of ${\mathcal A}$.
-These unconstrained optimization problems can be solved using some powerful optimization algorithms, such as the BFGS method.
+Our results extend Auchmuty's unconstrained variational principles for eigenvalues of real symmetric matrices.
+This unconstrained optimization approach can be used to find a Z-, H-, or D-eigenvalue of an even order weakly symmetric tensor.
 We provide some numerical results to illustrate the effectiveness of this approach for finding a Z-eigenvalue and for determining the positive semidefiniteness of an even order symmetric tensor.